-Washington state to expand COVID-19 vaccine eligibility, allow indoor visits to long-term care facilities
+Washington state restaurant staff included in expanded COVID-19 vaccine eligibility

 The indoors, in-person visits to long-term care facilities would be allowed in scenarios where residents or visitors have been vaccinated.

+To make it easier to get vaccinated, the state has also rolled out a new website to help people find one: vaccinelocator.doh.wa.gov/.

+On that site, a resident can enter their ZIP code and find places nearby that may have vaccine appointments available.

-The announcements come as vaccination rates and the supply of doses increase, and as a large federal relief package begins to make its way to Washington.
+The announcements arrive as COVID-19 cases numbers continue to stay well below their peaks, as vaccination rates and the supply of doses increase, and as a large federal relief package begins to make its way to Washington.

-Beginning March 31, the state will expand eligibility to the next two tiers of people.

-Those tiers include: anyone between 60 and 64 years of age; anyone with two or more comorbidities and new categories of workers in congregate settings, like construction, manufacturing and restaurants.
+Inslee last week announced a return of some sports spectators and increased occupancy for restaurants, retailers, fitness centers and other indoor spaces to open with up to 50% capacity.
+The governor last week also sped up the eligibility for some groups of people to get vaccinated.

+Meanwhile, the governor Thursday also announced a public-private partnership to help clear the path for people trying to find a vaccine, which includes assistance from Challenge Seattle, which is an alliance of many chief executives in Washington.

 In addition to extending the moratorium on evictions, Inslee this week extended a moratorium on utility shut-offs through July 31.